High-Throughput Computational Screening of Two-Dimensional Semiconductors: Results and Discussions

 \subsection{Mechanical Properties}

-We compare our predicted data with available experimental or theoretical reports.
-Up until now, several monolayers have been successfully exfoliated or synthesized in the experiments, including graphene (P6/mmm),\cite{Novoselov2004} phosphorene (Pmna),\cite{Li2014,Liu2014,Liu2015} borophene (Cmmm),\cite{Mannix2015} BN (P-6m2)\cite{Watanabe2004,Pacile2008}, MoS$_2$ (P-6m2)\cite{Mak2010}, TiS$_3$ (P2\_1/m)\cite{Island2015}.
+The mechanical properties of a single-crystal are generally anisotropict.
+The Voigt-Reuss-Hill (VRH) approximation,\cite{Li2020,Hill1952} is a useful scheme by which one can calculate isotropic polycrystalline elastic moduli in terms of the anisotropic single-crystal elastic constants.
+We present the VRH averaged bulk and shear moduli of binary 2D semiconductors as a function of the constituent elements in Fig. \ref{binary_modulus}.
+One can find that oxides have the largest bulk modulus, followed by sulfides and then selenides.
+As expected, the shear modulus indicates positive correlations with bulk modulus.
+Next we compare our predicted data with available experimental or theoretical reports.
+Up until now, several monolayers have been successfully exfoliated or synthesized, including graphene (P6/mmm),\cite{Novoselov2004} BP (Pmna),\cite{Li2014,Liu2014,Liu2015} borophene (Cmmm),\cite{Mannix2015} BN (P$\overline{6} m 2$),\cite{Watanabe2004,Pacile2008} MoS$_2$ (P$\overline{6} m 2$),\cite{Mak2010} TiS$_3$ (P2$_1$/m)\cite{Island2015}.
 We summarize the calculated in-plane elastic stiffness constants, the minimum and maximum of Youngs's modulus, shear modulus and Poisson's ratio for these systems in Table \ref{tab_elastic}.
-One can find that our predicted results are well agreement with the available experimental and theoretical data.
+One can find that our predictions are in good agreement with the available published data.
 For example, the PBE-calculated Young's modulus and Poisson's ratio of graphene are 339 N/m and 0.17, in excellent agreement with the available values of 340 N/m and 0.186,\cite{Lee2008,Liu2007} respectively.
-To investigate the elastic anisotropy of 2D materials, we also calculated the orientation-dependent Young's moduli $Y(\theta)$ and Poisson's ratio $\nu(\theta)$ and shear modulus $G(\theta)$ using the following formulae,\cite{Jasiukiewicz2008,Jasiukiewicz2010a}
+To investigate the anisotropic mechanical properties of 2D materials, we also calculated the orientation-dependent Young's moduli $Y(\theta)$, Poisson's ratio $\nu(\theta)$ and shear modulus $G(\theta)$ using the following formulae,\cite{Jasiukiewicz2008,Jasiukiewicz2010a}

 and